 Chaplaincy Centre, 1 Bristo Pl, Edinburgh EH8 9AL

-The exhibition will feature my paintings from Doctresses (a fictional period crime drama inspired by the Edinburgh Seven and Dr James Miranda Barry), cartoons by (my deceased Great Aunt) Helena Sutherland of a stay in Raigmore Hospital in the late 60's and opinions of current female medical students studying in the UK.
+The exhibition will feature my paintings from Doctresses (a fictional period crime story inspired by the Edinburgh Seven and Dr James Miranda Barry), cartoons by Helena Sutherland of a stay in Raigmore Hospital in the late 60's and (online) interviews with current female medical students studying at Edinburgh University.

 "We Can Do This" painting in group show "Women" at Waterstones in Livingston curated by Cathy Bell.On until end of Oct, 2018